Van Vlaenderen · Research Dossier

 The Van Vlaenderen research has two well-documented clusters separated by a substantial chronological gap.

 The lower anchor — the Meetjesland parish cluster — is well established from the 1580s onward.
 The earliest generation in the documented American line is Jeremiah van Vlaenderen, born approximately 1575 in the Meetjesland.
 The cluster concentrates in Waarschoot, Oostwinkel, Bassevelde, and adjacent parishes, with continuous parish-record coverage from the 1580s through Charles Louis van Vlaenderen's emigration in 1881.
-The 1547 Bruges estate records (TBO 184, bundle 21300) push this anchor back further — placing Van Vlaenderen individuals in the same geographic zone approximately 30 years before Jeremiah's birth.
+(The 1547 Bruges records in TBO 184, formerly read on this page as an early extension of this commoner anchor, are now identified as the wardship file of the Praet line's cadet branch and belong to the upper anchor instead — see the evidence section below.)

 The upper anchor is not a single line but two, both descending from Louis II de Male and both documented using van Vlaenderen as a hereditary surname.

-The gap, precisely stated, is not a single span but a structural problem: two comital lines bearing the surname are documented above 1545; a commoner cluster bearing the surname is documented below 1547; and no record has yet been located connecting either upper line to the lower cluster.
+The gap, precisely stated, is not a single span but a structural problem: two comital lines bearing the surname are documented above the gap — Victor's to 1447, the Praet line to 1591; a commoner cluster bearing the surname is documented in the parish registers from the 1580s; and no record has yet been located connecting either upper line to the lower cluster.

-The 1517 Knesselare Charter — Closest Known Bridge Directly Attested
+The 1517 Knesselare Charter — Closest Known Bridge Probable

-The single most significant piece of evidence currently in hand for the gap period is a charter of 1517 [FMG 891] recording Lodewijk IV van Vlaenderen holding six fiefs at Knesselare from the seigneurie of Wessegem.
+The single most significant lead for the gap period is a charter of 1517 recording Lodewijk IV van Vlaenderen holding six fiefs at Knesselare from the seigneurie of Wessegem.
+The charter itself has not yet been examined — the record reaches this project at third hand (see the archival note below) — so the claim is carried as Probable pending direct verification.

 Knesselare sits geographically between the Praet lordship (Oedelem/Beernem) and the core Van Vlaenderen Meetjesland cluster.
 The Wessegem seigneurie is the same lordship held by Victor van Vlaenderen and his sons in the 15th century.
-This charter therefore places a Praet-line van Vlaenderen in direct territorial contact with the research zone, holding rights derived from Victor's former lordship, 30 years before the TBO 184 cluster and 58 years before Jeremiah's estimated birth.
+This charter therefore places a Praet-line van Vlaenderen in direct territorial contact with the research zone, holding rights derived from Victor's former lordship, 58 years before Jeremiah's estimated birth.

 This charter does not establish a family connection between the Praet van Vlaenderens and the commoner Van Vlaenderen cluster.
 But it confirms that the two lines were operating in overlapping territory during the gap period, and that the Wessegem seigneurie — the geographic and genealogical anchor of the entire research — remained in van Vlaenderen hands well into the 16th century.